polyst08/pandasproject-healthexpenditure/README.md

 **DADS5001:** Presented by Sumonsiri (6720422007) and Parita (6720422012)

 **Purpose:**
-This project analyzes global health and pharmaceutical spending (Year 2010–2022) in the context of aging populations, disease burden (Disability-Adjusted Life Years: DALYs), and health outcomes (Life Expectancy).
+This presentation analyzes global health and pharmaceutical spending across different income groups in the context of aging populations, disease burden (Disability-Adjusted Life Years: DALYs), and health outcomes (Life Expectancy).
 The goal is to identify trends and inform evidence-based policy insights.

 ---